|

 Assignments.
 If the inventor wants to assign

-ownership of the invention to a company, the Patent Office charges an
+ownership of the invention to a company, attorney fees for preparation

 of U.S. signatory assignment documents and transmittal to the USPTO are